Tjeinar/moviesystem-info216/README.md

 To run the web application, we have included requirements.txt - a file with all the required packages to run the app.

 1. Open new terminal and cd into the project's folder, then write:
-2. py -m venv env
+2. py -m venv venv
 3. .\venv\Scripts\activate
 4. pip install -r requirements.txt